AI and Localization: How the Two Work Together

 How does artificial intelligence work when it comes to localization?

-- Machine learning (ML) identifies patterns and is able to understand slang/idioms to improve results.
+2. Machine learning (ML) identifies patterns and is able to recognize slang and idiomatic expressions to improve results.

-- Deep learning (DL) can mimic the functioning of human brain.
+3. Deep learning (DL) can partially mimic aspects of human language processing.
 This provides an improved utilization of word similarities and context.

 Traditional localization process